S4NHXNU1/facial-recognition-server/readme.md

 - User authentication using facial recognition.
 - REST API for handling authentication requests.
 - CORS support for cross-origin requests.
+- Bcrypt utilization for password hashing and storage.

 ## Technologies Used